paolobasso99/BetterTheatre/README.md

 # BetterTheatre
-With this extension you can enjoy a full size theatre mode on youtube.
+With this extension you can enjoy a full size theater mode on youtube.

 ![BetterTheatre](https://i.imgur.com/XgrpwJL.png)